Edgardo Díaz (footballer)

-Edgardo Baudilio Díaz Del Valle (born October 20, 1988, in San Juan, Argentina) is an Argentine footballer playing for Ciudad Bolívar in the Torneo Federal A.
+Edgardo Baudilio Díaz Del Valle (born October 20, 1988, in San Juan, Argentina) is an Argentine footballer playing for Club Deportivo Rincón in the Torneo Federal A of Argentina.

 Career

 He started out with Club Atlético San Martín (San Juan) of the Primera B Nacional in 2008.
 After two seasons he was recruited by Atlético Trinidad.
 He played there for one year before migrating to Chile in 2011, where he joined Unión Temuco for a brief spell.
 In June of that year, he signed for Bolivian first division club Blooming.
 He played than with Chilean club Deportes Naval and signed with an breakpoint by Club Gimnasia y Esgrima La Plata, for Hungarian side in early 2013 Kecskeméti TE.
 Diaz played until 30 May 2013 in only four games for Kecskeméti TE, before returned to Argentine, to sign for Club Atlético Unión (Villa Krause).